-There were no chickenpox presentations to sentinel GPs in the past week and the rate of shingles presentations remained below the baseline (Figure 19).
+There was 1 chickenpox presentation to sentinel GPs in the past week and the rate of shingles presentations increased to above the baseline (Figure 19).

 Figure 19.
 Number of varicella-zoster presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in the past eight weeks, WA